 Considerations for Older Travelers

-An increasing number of older U.S. citizens are traveling abroad.
-The U.S. Department of State wants you to be prepared so that you can enjoy your trip.
-Please consider the following tips as you plan your travel.
-Additionally, if you plan on residing overseas, please review our webpage on retiring abroad.
+As an increasing number of older U.S. citizens are traveling abroad, the U.S. Department of State wants you to be prepared so you can enjoy your trip.
+Enter the rest of the paragraph.

 Pharmacies and Medications

 - Bring an ample supply of medication to cover you for your trip and if possible, for a few extra days in case there are delays.

 - Have information from your doctor regarding your condition and your medication.

 - To avoid questions or delays at customs or immigration, keep medications in their original, labeled containers.